aclairefication/gomad/README.md

 What makes consumer-driven desirable?
 Like test-driven development (TDD), Consumer-Driven Contract Testing (CDCT) would allow writing only the code necessary for a particular use case of an application.

-Check out the consumer-driven branch for more details!
+Check out the consumer-driven folder for more details!

 ### Provider-Driven